tiagovalverde/100-days-of-code/log2.md

 # 100 Days Of Code - Log 2

+### Day 49: April 29
+* MEAN app - Data requests with authetication token for validation.
+* Nodejs - Advaced yargs configuration

+### Day 48: April 28
+* Nodejs - working on a notes app with focused interface on terminal using yargs.
+Using modules and extensive use on arrow functions.

 ### Day 47: April 11
 * Nodejs - Using puppeteer for automation and scraping web pages.
 * CSS3 - Classic loading screen circle